aryangoyal7/WnCC-GitGame-Blockchain/README.md

 Task 3:

-Open the git log and read all the commit messaged, you'll see they dont align with master branch now, hence we'll changes those as well now.
+Open the git log and read all the commit messages, you'll see they don't align with master branch now, hence we'll changes those as well now.

 So, changes those messages to the new values specified in the previous tasks!
 </br>